nithishsingh/HackerRank-Python/README.md

 <p align="center"><a href="https://www.hackerrank.com/nithishsingh"><img src="https://i0.wp.com/gradsingames.com/wp-content/uploads/2016/05/856771_668224053197841_1943699009_o.png" ></a></p>

 # Solutions to Hackerrank python problems
+# Only For Educational Purpose use it as Reference not a point of solution
 This repository contains 3 solutions to Hackerrank practice problems with Python 3

 Updated daily :) If it was helpful please press a star.